zew/go-questionnaire/README.md

 `desktop` takes precedence.

 * Package cloudio is a convenience wrapper around [Gocloud blob](https://godoc.org/gocloud.dev/blob)
-The entire persistence layer is moved from ioutil... to cloudio...
+The entire persistence layer is moved from io... to cloudio...
 Thus the application can be hosted by cloud providers with buckets or on classical webservers.

 * Survey results are pulled in by the `transferrer`,